CoinFabrik/web3-grant/detectors/README.md

 ## Dynamic Analysis

 Dynamic analysis refers to the analysis of a program's behavior during runtime.
 In the case of smart contracts, it involves the deployment of smart contracts on a local node.
 In contrast to static analysis which involves analyzing the source code without executing it, dynamic analysis involves running the program and analyzing it in real time.
 For this Proof of Concept, we explored the usage of fuzzing for the detection of some vulnerabilities.

 Fuzzing is performed by generating a set of input test cases that are fed into the program in order to detect potential issues, usually in edge scenarios.
 This is particularly relevant in smart contracts in the context of input validation errors and possible integer overflows or underflows.

 For this milestone, we focused on well-established fuzzers with production support for Rust.

 ### Cargo-fuzz

 Cargo-fuzz is a tool used to invoke a fuzzer.
-Even though it could be extended in the future for other fuzzers, it currently only supports its libFuzzer through the libfuzzer-sys crate.
+Even though it could be extended in the future for other fuzzers, it currently only supports libFuzzer through the libfuzzer-sys crate.

 ### Conclusion